 3 All-Natural, DIY Recipes For Beautiful Red Lipstick

-Getting into the kitchen and making your own lipstick is like the adult version of arts-and-crafts class, but now you're making your own custom-blended lip shades.
+But back to the fun part: getting into the kitchen and making your own lipstick is like the adult version of arts-and-crafts class, but now you're making your own custom-blended lip shades.

 Basic Natural Lipstick Recipe